Import Diversification and Trade Resilience (with Bernhard Dalheimer and Gabriel Rosero)

 Check out the working paper and slides

-Wheat market shocks to the export price of pasta are Not all alike (with Daniele Curzi and Daniele Valenti)
+Global wheat price shocks and firm-level export price setting (with Daniele Curzi and Daniele Valenti)

 Figure: Impulse response of endogenous variables to structural shocks